-- ACTING: Performing the duties and having the responsibilities of another position on a temporary basis without having officially been appointed to the position. - APPOINTING AUTHORITY: Any person, board, or commission having the power of appointment or employment pursuant to Massachusetts General Laws. - BOARD: The Select Board, serving as the Personnel Board. - CASUAL EMPLOYEE: An individual employed in a position calling for work which does not constitute regular employment; the work being rendered occasionally and without regularity on an ad hoc basis, according to the demands, therefore as determined by appointing authority. - CLASSIFICATION: A job title of a position or a group of positions similar in duties, authority, responsibility, and qualifications. - CLASSIFICATION DATE: First day of employment in a given classification. - CLASSIFICATION PLAN: A listing of all approved job titles and an occupational grouping of classifications. - COMPENSATION PLAN: A listing of wages designated to job classifications. - CONTINUOUS SERVICE: Paid full-time and part-time employment in the service of the Town, which is not interrupted by resignation, termination, or dismissal.
-"Continuous service" shall include all leave with pay. - DAY: One-fifth (1/5) the total number of regularly scheduled hours in one work week. - DEPARTMENT HEAD: The officer, board, or other body having immediate charge and control of a department or agency. - FULL-TIME EMPLOYEE: An individual in the employ of the Town regularly scheduled for an average of not less than thirty-two (32) hours per week for fifty-two (52) weeks per annum. - HIRE DATE: First day of employment with the Town. - INTERMITTENT EMPLOYEE: An individual employed in a position whose service, although regular, is not rendered for prescribed working hours, either daily, weekly, or annually, but is rendered as required according to the department head or appointing authority. - ON-CALL EMPLOYEE: An individual in the employ of the Town who has been designated as available for duty as needed. - PART-TIME EMPLOYEE: An individual in the employ of the Town regularly scheduled for less than thirty-two (32) hours per week for fifty-two (52) weeks per annum.
+- ACTING: Performing the duties and having the responsibilities of another position on a temporary basis without having officially been appointed to the position. - APPOINTING AUTHORITY: Any person, board, or commission having the power of appointment or employment pursuant to Massachusetts General Laws. - BOARD: The Select Board, serving as the Personnel Board. - CLASSIFICATION: A job title of a position or a group of positions similar in duties, authority, responsibility, and qualifications. - CLASSIFICATION DATE: First day of employment in a given classification. - CLASSIFICATION PLAN: A listing of all approved job titles and an occupational grouping of classifications. - COMPENSATION PLAN: A listing of wages designated to job classifications. - CONTINUOUS SERVICE: Paid full-time and part-time employment in the service of the Town, which is not interrupted by resignation, termination, dismissal, or a failure of reappointment.
+"Continuous service" shall include all leave with pay. - DAY: One-fifth (1/5) the total number of regularly scheduled hours in one work week. - DEPARTMENT HEAD: The officer, board, or other body having immediate charge and control of a department or agency. - FULL-TIME EMPLOYEE: An individual in the employ of the Town regularly scheduled for an average of not less than thirty-two (32) hours per week for fifty-two (52) weeks per annum. - HIRE DATE: First day of employment with the Town. - PART-TIME EMPLOYEE: An individual in the employ of the Town regularly scheduled for less than thirty-two (32) hours per week for fifty-two (52) weeks per annum.
 Part-time employees regularly scheduled for a minimum of twenty (20) hours per week for fifty-two (52) weeks per annum qualify for certain benefits as defined by this Bylaw.
+Part-time employees include stipend employees who receive a periodic stipend for their services, either monthly, bi-annually, or annually, and intermittent or on-call employees who perform services for the Town on an as needed basis as requested by the Town Administrator or department head.

-PROBATIONARY EMPLOYEE: Any new employee whose tenure in the Town service has not exceeded 180 days; such employees have limited rights during this stage of their employment and may be discharged at any point at which the level of performance is determined to be unacceptable by the appointing authority.
+PROBATIONARY EMPLOYEE: Every any new employee in the Town shall be whose tenure in the Town service has not exceeded 180 days; such employees have limited rights during this stage of their employment and may be discharged at any point for any legal, non-discriminatory reason, or for no reason at all by the appointing authority.
 At the end of the probationary period, a written review shall be prepared by the department head which will state whether the probationary employee has performed satisfactorily to be accepted as a regular Town employee.
 If the performance is not acceptable, the reason or reasons will be stated.
-The original 180 probationary period may be extended with the written approval of the Town Administrator. {The Personnel Board has not been active for several years.
-The changes proposed in this bylaw gives the responsibilities of the Personnel Board to the Select Board.
-Other proposed changes to the bylaw include language changes to allow for uniform calculation of sick and vacation time and extension of the probationary period for new employees from ninety days to one hundred eighty days}.
+The original 180 probationary period may be extended with the written approval of the Town Administrator.